compsocialscience/summer-institute/2020/montreal/index.md

 [Application materials](https://compsocialscience.github.io/summer-institute/2020/montreal/apply) are due Tuesday, February 25, 2020.

-We notified applicants solely through e-mail in end-March, and asked participants to confirm their participation very soon thereafter.
-Inquiries can be sent to [](sicss.montreal@gmail.com)
+We notified applicants solely through e-mail in mid-March, and asked participants to confirm their participation very soon thereafter.
+Inquiries can be sent to <sicss.montreal@gmail.com>.